Calendar of Events

 Turn right (east) on Broadway at end of exit

-Turn left (north) on Park Rd.
+Turn left (north) on Park Rd. -- cross over I-90.

 Coming from Coeur d'Alene or Spokane Valley